-- 1. Approve the appointment of Interim Executive Director to David Aguirre for a limited term which includes a salary increase of 10%; and expires when a new Executive Director is selected by the Commission. - B. Surface Transportation Block Grant Program and Congestion Mitigation and Air Quality Program 2022 Call for Projects FFY 2022/2023 to FFY 2024/2025 Page 51
+A. Surface Transportation Block Grant Program and Congestion Mitigation and Air Quality Program 2022 Call for Projects - FFY 2022/2023 to FFY 2024/2025 Page 45

-The ICTC Management Committee met on November 10, 2021 and forwards this item to the ICTC Commission for their review and approval, after public comment if any.
+It is requested that the ICTC Management Committee forward this item to the Commission for their review and approval, after public comment, if any:

 - 1. Approve and adopt the Congestion Mitigation Air Quality (CMAQ) and Surface Transportation Block Grant (STBG) 2022 Call for Projects Guidelines; - 2.
 Direct staff to open a competitive call for projects for member agencies for estimated STBG and CMAQ funds, effective November 18, 2021 through February 25, 2022; - 3.
 Direct staff to convene an evaluation committee to score and rank the projects; and, - 4.
-Direct staff to return with a list of recommended projects for approval by the Commission.

-C. Award of Contract for Transit Drug and Alcohol Auditor Agreement, LPM Consulting, Inc., FY 2021-22 and FY 2022-23 Page 103
+Direct staff to return with a list of recommended projects for approval by the Commission. - B. Award of Contract for Transit Drug and Alcohol Auditor Agreement, LPM Consulting, Inc., FY 2021-22 and FY 2022-23 Page 97

-The ICTC Management Committee met on November 10, 2021 and forwards this item to the ICTC Commission for their review and approval, after public comment if any.
+It is requested that the ICTC Management Committee forward this item to the Commission for review and approval after public comment, if any: